qrthey/tf-sources-updater/readme.md

 # Usage

 ## Caution
-This software is fresh, and therefor not time-tested.
-Ideally, run the updater against a terraform project that is in a clean git status.
-This way, you can easily check the changes performed by the updater and catch potential errors.
+This software can override terraform files on disk.
+Ideally, run the updater against a terraform project that is under source control and in a clean state.
+This way, you can easily check the changes performed by the updater and catch potential errors, before comitting some of the proposed changes.

-Also, a newer release of a module might not be backwards compatible and might require other changes in the repository using the module.
+A newer release of a module might not be backwards compatible and might require other changes in the repository using the module.
 It is advised to review the changelog of the modules that are updated to a newer version.
+Especially when a proposed change updates the major version of a reference.
+The tool can be run in a mode where no upgrades outside of the current major version are performed.
+See more below under 'Running the updater'.

 ## Access to tags from private repositories
 Make sure that you have access to download the tag information from